 Mass flow per ton is divided by liquid and vapor density to determine the liquid volumetric flow and vapor volumetric flow per ton for each refrigerant, at low and medium temperature system operating conditions:

-This comparison highlights the differences on the liquid side, and the similarities on suction side of the system.
+This comparison highlights the differences on the liquid side and the similarities on the suction side of the system.
 The lower liquid density of R404A in comparison with R22, along with higher mass flow requirements means that an R404A liquid side valve must flow an even greater volume than a simple mass flow comparison of these two would indicate.
 R407A, R407F, R448A, and R449A are again in the middle, around 30% lower than R404A and 20% higher than R22.
 On the suction side of the system, the refrigerants are a much closer match.
-Suction volumetric flow of R404A and R22 are very similar, with R407A, R407F, R448A, and R449A being 4 – 10% higher than both at medium temperature and 9 – 17% higher at low temperature conditions.
+The suction volumetric flow of R404A and R22 are very similar, with R407A, R407F, R448A, and R449A being 4 – 10% higher than both at medium temperature and 9 – 17% higher at low-temperature conditions.

 There is much interest and significant activity with these refrigerants for system retrofits, mostly due to regulatory actions.
 These include the ongoing phase-out of R22, which will no longer be able to be produced or imported into the US as of January 1, 2020, and the pending removal of R404A and similar refrigerants from EPA’s approved list of refrigerants for retrofit supermarket systems (July 20, 2016), new supermarket systems (January 1, 2017), and new condensing units (January 1, 2018.)
 Refrigerant will still be available for service into the foreseeable future, but prices will rise.
 Blends like R404A present more difficulties with reclaiming and recycling than pure refrigerants such as R22.